jugal-chauhan04/saas_dbt/README.md

 Before moving on to modeling, I spent time reviewing the raw data — inspecting column names, data types, nullability, unique identifiers, and sample values, while watching for formatting issues or inconsistent encoding.
 This initial review helps build a strong intuition for the data, which is crucial for designing effective staging logic downstream.

+### 3. Project Configuration and Planning

+Setting up a dbt project starts with a clean working environment.
+I began by creating a dedicated directory, setting up a virtual environment to install dbt, and connecting it to my Snowflake database.
+Version control is essential for collaboration and tracking changes over time, so Git was initialized from the start.

+One of the key principles in dbt is structure.
+A modular and well-organized file system makes the project easier to maintain as it grows.
+Consistent naming conventions across folders, model files, and columns help avoid confusion, especially when multiple people are involved or when the project scales over time.
+Inside the models directory, I created a staging folder to house all models related to raw source cleaning.
+This aligns with dbt’s philosophy of keeping early transformation layers simple and reversible.

+Configuration files are also a core part of dbt.
+The sources.yml file is where raw tables are registered—defining the database, schema, table names, and column-level metadata exactly as they exist in the warehouse.
+This creates a clear link between the transformation logic and the raw data.
+The schema.yml file complements this by defining model-level details such as renaming rules, column descriptions, and data quality tests like not_null and unique.
+These tests help catch issues early and keep assumptions about the data explicit.

+In the staging layer itself, it’s considered best practice to maintain a one-to-one mapping between source tables and models.
+Rather than performing joins or aggregations, the staging layer focuses on light, modular transformations—renaming fields, fixing data types, handling formatting issues, and applying standard naming conventions.
+Keeping this layer minimal ensures that it’s easy to adapt when the raw data structure changes, and it also supports clarity when building more complex models later on.